-The Worshipful Company of Glass Sellers and Looking-Glass Makers
+The Worshipful Company of Glass Sellers of London

-The Worshipful Company of Glass Sellers and Looking-Glass Makers of London received its Charter in 1664.
+The Worshipful Company of Glass Sellers of London received its Charter in 1664.
 Initially founded to regulate the Glass Selling and Pot-Making industries within the City of London, the role of the livery company today is to:

 - Maintain cordial relationships within the Company, the City and the wider glass industry

 - Stimulate interest in glass in all its aspects

 - Carry out charitable works, with special emphasis on education

 - Maintain the Company's traditions, values and customs

 - Provide pastoral care for members in distress